vegas-cmf/vegaser/README.md

 Requirements
 ============
 1. PHP >= 5.4
-We highly recommend using at least PHP in version 5.4
+We highly recommend using PHP at least in version 5.4

 2. Phalcon extension
-The **Vegas CMF** based on the **Phalcon** framework, which works as php extension.
+The **Vegas CMF** based on the **Phalcon** framework (in version 1.3), which works as php extension.
-Check http://docs.phalconphp.com/en/latest/reference/install.html for more information.
+Check [http://docs.phalconphp.com/en/latest/reference/install.html](http://docs.phalconphp.com/en/latest/reference/install.html) for more information.

 3. Phing
 To start using **vegaser** tool you have to install **Phing** tool in your system.